The Importance of PFMEA in Electronic Manufacturing

 In any manufacturing process, there are bound to be issues.
 From design to prototype to manufacturing, problems can arise, and the failure to address them early can cost you in both time and money.
-To best mitigate issues like this, implement the Process Failure Mode Effects Analysis (PFMEA) to help streamline your approach.
+To best mitigate issues like this, partner with an electronic manufacturer and implement the Process Failure Mode Effects Analysis (PFMEA) to help streamline your approach.

 What is PFMEA?

 Developed by the military in the 1940s, PFMEA outlines a strategy by which manufacturers can undertake a step-by-step process to identify all possible problems or failures in the design, manufacturing process, assembly, or finished product.
 It identifies exactly where the weaknesses in the process reside, and then identifies the consequences of those failures.

 Once the failures have been identified, they are prioritized by the seriousness of the failure, how frequently they can be expected to occur, and if there are ways to detect issues before they happen.
 Once developed, the PFMEA report can help manufacturers determine how to eliminate or mitigate those failures, resulting in a more efficient and productive process.

 Knowing which failures are the most serious allows manufacturers to address those with the most detrimental effects so they can be addressed first.
 Ideally, PFMEA starts at the very beginning of any design process, and is carried on continuously throughout to ensure the safest and most error-free process.

 Because a PFMEA encompasses a project from the very start through to completion, it is vitally important that the process involves the entire team that will be working on the project from start to finish.
 Your PFMEA team should be composed of both seasoned veterans and those with fresh eyes to help identify issues from diverse perspectives.